section-engineering-education/engineering-education/content/articles/an-introduction-to-blockchain-architecture/index.md

 There might be some data in the first(Genesis) block, such as transactions details by cryptocurrency users.
 It also consists of a Hash, a string of characters derived from the fields in the blockchain but in an encrypted format.
 The blocks usually contain a previous hash, but the Genesis block doesn’t because it is the first block.

 The next block created will have some data in it.
-Some of the data includes:
+The data includes information such as:
 - The hash
 - The previous hash

 The previous hash references the hash of the previous block.
-If a single character in the previous block's data before the current block is altered, this will cause the hash to change completely, and the algorithm won’t update it in the current block.
+If a single character in the previous block's data is altered, this will cause the hash to change completely, and the algorithm won’t update it in the current block.
 Hence, the relationship between them will break.

 The above process proceeds as more blocks are mined.
 Finally, they are linked to one another based on the previous hash.
 In summary, Blockchain is a series of cryptographically linked blocks with each other through these hashes.